-Original Medicare plans provide coverage throughout the United States, the District of Columbia, and in five major U.S. territories.
-The same rules may not apply to other Medicare plan types.
+Original Medicare plans provide coverage throughout the United States, the District of Columbia, and five major U.S. territories.
+However, the same rules may not apply to other Medicare plan types.

-Whether a person is traveling or temporarily residing in another state, they may be wondering if they can use their Medicare benefits while away from home.
+Whether traveling or temporarily residing in another state, people may wonder if they can use their Medicare benefits while away from home.

-In this article, we look at where Medicare can be used and provide information on Medicare coverage when a member is traveling or living in another country.
+In this article, we look at where Medicare is useable and provide information on Medicare coverage when a member is traveling or living in another country.

 • Puerto Rico